HudsonGraeme/Tapp-Tesla-macOS/README.md

 Login, Logout, new features, bug fixes

 All commands currently use https json requests - updated to V1.2 which adds some fun easter eggs and bug fixes.
-Should be pretty self explanitory.
+Should be pretty self explanatory.

 UserDefaults now saves the access_token for later use.
 V1.3 will include full Login/Logout features and more battery controls.